autowarefoundation/autoware/ros/concerning-autoware-msgs.md

 ## Modifications

-The following message refactoring will be performed in source code and file structure on `337` different files and `1569` lines of code and documentation:
+The following message refactoring will be performed in source code and file structure on `343` different files and over `1500` lines of code and documentation:

 1. Defining new namespaces `autoware_xxx_msgs` for each existing message type, where `xxx` corresponds to the new namespace, ex. actuation, decision, detection, localization, mission, etc. (see tables below)
 2. Create the new message packages and get rid of old `autoware_msgs` package.